 The podcast is devoted to informing and entertaining you with topics about water and the environment.
 We interview scientists, journalists, writers, academia and innovators who share their knowledge and opinions about the real state of the environment and what committed individuals and groups are doing to make a difference.
 We talk about the problems and we talk about the solutions.

-The format of our podcast is a combination of chat cast and informal interview.
+The format of our podcast was a combination of chat cast and informal interview.
 We cover anything of interest from breaking environmental news to evergreen material.
-This also includes human interest stories, readings of eco-literature, discussion of film and other media productions of interest.
+This also included human interest stories, readings of eco-literature, discussion of film and other media productions of interest.

 Claudiu suggested doing the podcast during a discussion we had about what we could do to make a difference and to help bring more awareness about the environmental challenges we face in water issues and geopolitics.

 We both agreed that the podcast should not only explore the issues but also present solutions and ideas in the ongoing conversation.
 We wanted to point to ways others could participate by talking to those who were indeed making a difference.
 So far, we talked to people about positive initiatives such as 350.org, Drawdown, blue communities, Extinction Rebellion and several others.
 We’ve talked to homeowners and entrepreneurs with innovative ideas on what individuals can do at home and in their community.

 The name of the podcast came from my upcoming book “A Diary in the Age of Water,” a novel that chronicles the lives of four generations of women and their relationship with water during a time of catastrophic change.
 The book will be launched by Inanna Publications in Toronto in May 2020.